JasonJiangs/JasonJiangs.github.io/_pages/about.md

 [Code](https://github.com/caranha/Koudou/tree/ALIFE_2023)

-- This research aims to create a comprehensive Agent-Based Model (ABM) to simulate daily agent schedules and movements across Johns Hopkins and University of Tsukuba campuses.
-The model will compare scenarios related to COVID-19 spread and assess the impact of large-scale events, like earthquakes, on masking policies and disease transmission dynamics.
+[//]: # (- This research aims to create a comprehensive Agent-Based Model &#40;ABM&#41; to simulate daily agent schedules and movements across Johns Hopkins and University of Tsukuba campuses.
+The model will compare scenarios related to COVID-19 spread and assess the impact of large-scale events, like earthquakes, on masking policies and disease transmission dynamics.)

 </div>
 </div>